Educator Testing Requirements

 - CORE Mathematics (5732): 150

-Beginning September 1, 2013, Wisconsin's Educator Preparation Programs (EPP) may use one of the following three college entrance tests as the standardized test of communication skills required for admission to EPPs.
-Only test scores that are less than five years old are allowable.
+Beginning September 1, 2013, Wisconsin's Educator Preparation Programs (EPP) may use one of the following college entrance tests as the standardized test of communication skills required for admission to EPPs.
+Scores presented for the purposes of admission into UW-Platteville must be the result of exams taken with the last 10 years.

-- The ACT® Test - Composite Score of 23 with minimum score of 20 on English, Math, and Reading
+• ACT Test: Composite score of 23 with minimum sub-scores of 20 on English, 20 on Mathematics, and 20 on Reading

 These tests measure subject-specific content knowledge, as well as general and subject-specific teaching skills, that students need for beginning teaching.
 Praxis II qualifying scores vary for each area.